ali-bajwa/Multiplayer-Infinite-2-D-Side-Scroller/Infinite Sidescroller/GameCode/DON'T_README.txt

 		When ticker is started (after assets are loaded) the GameController.update_all is called each tick, and calls update method of each controller in the specified order

+	PROCEDURAL GENERATION THEORY(To be Implemented)
+		procedural generation will be performed in screen-sized chunks called terrain_slices procedural generation will be performed an arbitrary of screens in advance, defined as slice_buffer_size all static objects (terrain, platforms, static visuals etc.) will be generated first. for the time being, ground_lvl will remain constant, but could be changed to a variable in the future. terrain will be generated bottom-up, with the ground (blocks at or below ground_lvl) being handled separately from free-floating platforms
+		Currently, the possible pathing detection is as follows:
+			-gaps in the ground cannot exceed max_pit_width -platforms will not be generated closer than min_hgap_width -platforms will not be longer than max_platform_width -no more than one (maybe 2?) platform can be generated in the same column (not counting ground) This eliminates uncrossable pits, impassable walls, and inescapable tunnels.
+		Method of Enemy generation is still undefined

 	PHYSICSCONTROLLER PUBLIC FUNCTIONS
 		Using PhysicsController in other objects
 			All physics related functionality, including the generation of internal physical representations of objects, is abstracted into PhysicsController.